RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties

-We now present \rhle{}, a relational program logic for proving that a collection of \FunImp{} programs exhibit some desired set of behaviors under a combination of universal and existential execution semantics.
-Properties established in \rhle{} are guaranteed to hold when the program is linked with any compatible implementation context.
+We now present \rhle{}, a relational program logic for proving that a collection of \FunImp{} programs exhibit some desired set of \AEH{} behaviors.
+As a consequence of \autoref{thm:ACompat} and \autoref{thm:ECompat}, this entails that properties established in \rhle{} will continue to hold when the programs are linked with any compatible implementation context.

 \rhle{} specifications use \emph{relational} assertions (denoted $\Phi, \Psi \in \mathcal{A}$) to relate the execution of multiple programs.
-As normal assertions are predicates on a single state, a relational assertion is a predicate on $k$ states.
-Following existing convention~\cite{Sousa+CHL, Benton+RHL}, every variable in a relational assertion is indexed by natural number identifying which state it belongs to.
-As an example, the relational assertion $x_1 \le x_2$ is a binary predicate over two states.
-This assertion is satisfied by any pair of states where the value of $x$ in the first state is less than the value of $x$ in the second.
+As normal assertions are predicates on a single state, a relational assertion is a predicate on multiple states.
+Each program in a RHLE triple operates over a distinct state space.
+To disambiguate between variables that occur in multiple copies, shared variable names are annotated with an identifier unique to each program.
+Following existing convention~\cite{Sousa+CHL,Benton+RHL}, we use a natural number to identify which state a variable belongs to.
+As an example, the relational assertion $x_1 \le x_2$ is a binary predicate over (at least) two states.
+This assertion is satisfied by any set of two (or more) states where the value of $x$ in the first state is less than or equal to the value of $x$ in the second.